How to fix Ads.txt not found Issue when using Cloudflare

 What is ads.txt file?

 ads.txt file must be placed in the root directory of your website.
-The root directory is the top-level directory of your website, where all of your website’s files and folders are stored.
+The root directory is your website’s top-level directory, storing all your files and folders.

 Error message when ads.txt is not found

-Let’s check where you can find Ads.txt file Status on Google Adsense portal:
+Where you can find the Ads.txt file Status on the Google Adsense portal:

 • On the left-hand side, click on Sites.

-• This will open up Manage your sites page that shows all your sites Integrated with Google AdSense.
+• This will open up the Manage Your Sites page, which shows all your sites integrated with Google AdSense.

 • You can check your Site’s Approval Status and Ads.txt status as well.

-As you can see in below screenshot, Ads.txt status column for my site cloudinfra.net shows as Not found.
-We need to fix this issue as soon as possible and make sure Ads.txt status remains Authorized.
+As you can see in the screenshot below, the Ads.txt status column for my site cloudinfra.net shows as Not Found.
+We must fix this issue immediately and ensure Ads.txt status remains Authorized.

 Google adsense Ads.txt status showing as Not found